 Aren and I ended up on the far side of the reserve, sitting on a grassy embankment.
-All 150 meters of line was out, bar 4 winds so we didn't lose the kite.
+All 150 meters of line was out, except for 4 turns so we didn't lose the kite.
 The kite settled out at close to 400 feet at around 50 degrees of line angle.

 During another lull, I had to wind on quite a few meters of line, but was able to slowly climb the kite up again.
 I took the chance to practice climbing the kite at a constant line angle of somewhere around 40 degrees.
 With all the line out once again, the kite slowly made its way up even higher, as line angle increased.